arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/getting-started-with-modbus-rtu/content.md

 ### Testing the Modbus RTU Client and Server

-Once the Modbus RTU Client and Server code for each Opta™ device has been uploaded, by opening the Serial Monitor on the Opta™ Client's side a `Success!` message will be displayed after each read-and-write task as shown in the image below:
+Once the Modbus RTU Client and Server code for each Opta™ device has been uploaded, a `Success!` message will be displayed on the Opta's Client's Serial Monitor after each read-and-write task:

 ![Modbus RTU Client and Server communication status](assets/opta-modbus-client.svg)